hchauvet/beampy/README.md

 # Beampy

-Beampy is a python tool to create slideshow in svg that can be display with HTML5 (fixed size without fancy stuff, just a slidshow) or PDF.
+Beampy is a python tool to create slideshow in svg that can be display with HTML5 (fixed size without fancy stuffs, just a slideshow) or PDF.

 ## Introduction